bjorns/aem-cmd/README.md

 ### Packages

-The packages command support up- and downloading, installing and uninstalling packages.
+The packages tool support up- and downloading, installing and uninstalling packages.

 #### List packages

-By default the packages command lists all installed packages.
+By default the packages tool lists all installed packages.

     $ acmd packages list
     ...